1“Isn’t a man forced to labor on earth? Are not his days like the days of a hired hand?

 18that you should visit him every morning, and test him every moment?

-19How long will you not look away from me, nor leave me alone until I swallow down my saliva?
+19How long until you look away from me?
+Will you not leave me alone long enough to swallow my spit?

 20If I have sinned, what do I do to you, you watcher of men?
 Why have you set me as a mark for you, so that I am a burden to myself?